Theatre Manager (RGN/ODP) by Stroud Resourcing Ltd

 Fully remoteRemote policyFully remote

-Stroud Resourcing is recruiting for a Theatre Manager (RGN/ODP) to join a friendly and fast-paced private hospital based in Huddersfield.
-This is a full-time role offering a salary of £55,000 and an excellent benefits package.
+Stroud Resourcing is recruiting for a Theatre Manager (RGN/ODP) to join a skilled and dedicated private hospital based in Surrey.
+This is a full-time role offering a salary of up to £65,000 and an excellent benefits package.

-It`s an incredibly exciting time to be joining this hospital as they`ve recently refurbished several key patient areas and invested into their Theatre department.
-Its facilities include 2 theatres, c30 beds, a state-of-the-art imaging department and physiotherapy services.
-They offer a variety of surgical services including Orthopaedics, Gynaecology, Urology, ENT, Plastics and General Surgery.
+It`s a fantastic time to be joining this hospital as the theatre department is going through an exciting period of growth and development.
+Its facilities include 3 theatres (2 laminar flow, 1 minor operations) endoscopy, 30+ beds, a state-of-the-art imaging department and much more.
+They offer a variety of surgical services for both adult and paediatric patients including Orthopaedics, ENT, Plastics, Gynaecology and General Surgery.
 Working hours are 37.5 hours across 5 days, Monday - Friday with very occasional Saturday working.

 In this full-time Theatre Management role, you can expect to: